Skip to main content

 (2) Disclaimers stating the limitations of the data included in the guide.

-(3) A recommendation for each individual who is considering an admission into a long-term care facility to visit any facility that he or she is considering.
+(3) A recommendation for each individual who is considering an admission into a long-term care facility to visit any facility that the individual is considering.

-(4) Electronic links to other information on the internet about selecting long-term care facilities and long-term care service providers, including information maintained by pertinent government agencies and private organizations and the telephone numbers for those agencies and organizations.
+(4) Electronic links to other information on the internet about selecting long-term care facilities and long-term care service providers, including information maintained by pertinent government agencies and private organizations.

-(B) Facility-specific information: ODA shall include the following information in the guide to help the public compare and select long-term care providers:
+(B) Facility-specific information: AGE shall include information in the guide to help the public compare and select long-term care providers:

 (1) Each nursing facility's consumer satisfaction survey data, quality measures, and regulatory survey data.